apache/doris-website/versioned_docs/version-2.1/query-acceleration/tuning/tuning-plan/optimizing-table-schema.md

 under the License.
 -->

+## Overview

 In Schema design and tuning, table Schema design is a crucial part, encompassing table engine selection, partition and bucket column selection, partition and bucket size settings, key column and field type optimization, etc. Systems lacking proper Schema design may encounter issues such as data skew, failing to fully leverage system parallelism and sorting features, thereby hindering the Doris system from realizing its true performance advantages within business systems.

-Detailed design principles can be found in the [Data Table Design](../../../table-design/overview) section for further information.
+Detailed design principles can be found in the [Data Table Design](../../../table-design/overview.md) section for further information.
 This chapter, from the perspective of practical cases, will showcase performance bottlenecks caused by Schema design issues in several typical scenarios and provide optimization suggestions for business tuning reference.

 ## Case 1: Table Engine Selection